comparison between singular nouns and plural noun

 A plural noun is used to introduce more than one person, place, thing, object, or idea.
 In some cases of plural nouns, a letter “s” or “es” is added to a singular noun to make it plural.

-Examples of a singular noun:
+Examples of a Singular Noun in Sentences

 - A book is placed on the table.